apisec-inc/SplunkIntegration/README.md

+# Step-by-step guide to configure Splunk with APIsec.

 ## Approach 1: Using a Scripted Input (With Splunk Enterprise):
 1. Copy and place the script and config file developed by APIsec into the Splunk accessible folder.
 2. Update the config file with the Service Account username/password (I have used a token for testing) and update the logs settings to enable which logs to fetch: